vcz-fr/TheFollowUp/_posts/2015/06/2015-06-08-esprit-sorcier.md

     url: "https://www.kisskissbankbank.com/fr/projects/lespritsorcier-org"
     dead: false

-tweet: "The spiritual successor of the French science show \"C'est pas sorcier\" is looking for funds to continue to live independently."
+message: "The spiritual successor of the French science show \"C'est pas sorcier\" is looking for funds to continue to live independently."
 ---